WilliamZang/ZTuple/README.md

 ZTuple supports `NSCopying` protocol.
 You can easily copy them if you need.

+## Features

+* ZTuple macro create a tuple quickly
+* ordinal number properties
+* subscripts accessing
+* for-in accessing
+* NSScopy protocol supporting
+* drop some item or take some item
+* join two tuples
+* convert a tuple to an array or convert an array to a tuple

 ## Advantages
 Compare to NSArray / NSDictionary, ZTuple has the following advantages: